 A safer option might be to use a Cloud Storage option for these files or an offsite data storage company.
 While you will need to consider costs you also need to consider backup security and the time it will take to restore your backup.

 Paper Records – Paper records are more time consuming to handle depending on their volume.
 If you want to have backups then you need to either photocopy each document or scan them.
 While both are time-consuming, the latter option can back up records without requiring additional storage space.

 If you have taken the time to analyse your records you will also have an idea of which ones get used the most often and which are almost never used but are important due to legal retention periods.
 Records that need to be kept but are not used often will probably be better-stored offsite, and if their volumes are low, they are unlikely to cost too much but you will gain peace of mind.

 - Create logical filing systems, both paper and electronic.
 The more organised you are the easier it is to manage your records and get them backed up.

 - Work out processes and procedures for handling your documents.
-These need not be complicated but are effective at creating a consistent method for handling records, which leads to better organisation.
+These need not be complicated but are effective at creating a consistent method for handling records, which leads to a better organisation.

 - Educate yourself on Records Management and the need for it as well as changing technology.
 This will help you be better prepared for when things go wrong.